 When you run your own business, it cannot reclaim the VAT element on the Annual Event or company Xmas party allowance expenses if only the directors and their partners attend the event.
 Basically, this is because the goods or services are not for a business purpose.
 On the other hand, you can reclaim the input VAT on the staff element, if the directors and partners attend an annual staff party alongside other employees.
 HMRC’s guidance here is, `we accept that the tax is input tax, and we do not block it from recovery.’

 When you hold an Annual Event, as is the case with all other business expenses that you incur, please make sure that you obtain a receipt.

 Our VAT guide gives a more in-depth view on VAT for limited company contractors and small business owners.

 Besides your Christmas party allowance/ Annual Event allowance, when you run a UK limited company you can also pay trivial benefits to directors and staff.

 The limit for directors is £50 per time, up to six times per year.
 These benefits cannot be cash, vouchers that you can exchange for cash, or a reward for any type of work.
 However, they can cover basically any other cost and such a cost could be for entertaining staff or directors.
 Please read our article on trivial benefits to find out further details here.

-Your limited company annual event or office Xmas party is also an excellent way to let your hair down and should be a day or night to remember.
+Your limited company annual event or office Xmas party is an excellent way to let your hair down and should be a day or night to remember.
 Indeed, the staff Christmas party or event you hold will come after the daily stresses of work.
-If the combined total cost is within the £150 exemption, including VAT, and is available to all employees, you can also claim the VAT element for staff.
+If the combined total cost of your contractor company annual event or events is within the £150 exemption, including VAT, and is available to all employees then your company will save Corporation Tax and it can also claim the VAT element for staff.
 Please refer to VAT Notice 700 65 for guidance on the VAT element.